ZebraDevs/OEMInfo-MAUI-Sample/README.md

 ## OEMInfo-MAUI-Sample

+- v2.0 added self-granting access manager permission at runtime

-- Refer to https://github.com/ZebraDevs/OEMINFO_WITH_STAGENOW for information about how to grant the needed permissions to this app to access OEMInfo using Stagenow
+- For previous versions, refer to https://github.com/ZebraDevs/OEMINFO_WITH_STAGENOW for information about how to grant the needed permissions to this app to access OEMInfo using Stagenow

 - To create a APK:
     - Switch to Release